 Every laptop big or small has these components:

 It is located inside the laptop on a motherboard.
-It does everything:
+It does many things:

 The processor has many transistors (this is an electronics component that makes the logic work) something about a few millions.
 Despite this the processor is probably the most reliable part in the laptop – it rarely fails.
 If you start to repair laptops, you will notice that the processor can survive almost everything.